Connect to Your Cluster by Using SQL Workbench/J

 Connect to Your Cluster over a JDBC Connection in SQL Workbench/J

 Before you perform the steps in this procedure, make sure that your client computer or Amazon EC2 instance has the recommended Amazon Redshift JDBC driver.
-For more information, including links to download the latest drivers, see Configure a JDBC Connection.
+For links to download the latest drivers, see Download the Amazon Redshift JDBC Driver.